28 April 1848

 Birth of Madhusudan Das

-‘Utkal Gourab’ (Pride of Odisha) Madhusudan Das was born on 28 April 1848 in Satyabhamapur near Cuttack.
+‘Utkal Gourab’ (Pride of Utkal) Madhusudan Das was born on 28 April 1848 in Satyabhamapur near Cuttack.
+Read more about this inspiring personality, and his contributions to the Indian freedom struggle, for the IAS exam modern history segment.

 - Born in a Zamindari family to Choudhury Raghunath Das and Parbati Debi, Madhusudan Das was first named Gobindaballabh.